open-cogsci/osdoc/content/devices/05-triggers.md

 Linux:

-In Linux we have to use parport_pc (tested in Debian Wheezy).
-We can accomplish this by exectuting the following commands:
+In Linux we have to use the "parport_pc" module (tested in Debian Wheezy).
+We can accomplish this by executing the following commands:

 $ sudo rmmod lp
 $ sudo rmmod parport_pc